DannyHinshaw/converge/README.md

 - Efficiently merges multiple Go source files from a specified directory into a single consolidated file.
 - Allows exclusion of specific files from the merging process.
 - Supports an optional timeout setting for the merge operation.
-- Employs a configurable worker pool for enhanced concurrency management.

 ## Installation